 Christmas and Christmas Markets in Switzerland

 It is this time of the year again and Christmas is quickly approaching.
-That is a good reason to update our visitors about the Advent and our fabulous Christmas markets.
+That is a good reason to update our visitors about the Advent and the fabulous Swiss Christmas markets.

 Traditional Christmas in Switzerland starts on Dec.
 6 with “Samichlaus” (Swiss German for St. Nick) and his black-clad assistant, Schmutzli.
-These days Samichlaus is a good man which visits families, especially those with children.
-Samichlaus reads from his huge book of sins — co-authored by the parents — and then moralizes the kids in a soft way.
+These days Samichlaus is a good man which visits families.
+Samichlaus reads from his huge book of sins — co-authored by the parents — and moralizes the kids in a soft way.
 The kids then ask for forgiveness by reciting a poem or playing an instrument.
-After this and assurances to get better, Samichlaus then allows the kids to reach deep into his bag for a tangerines, nuts, gingerbread, and other treats.
+After this and assurances to get better, Samichlaus gives the kids a bag with tangerines, nuts, gingerbread, chocolates and other treats.

 In Switzerland we have some of the best Christmas Markets in Europe.
-The most famous and beautiful markets are in Basel, Lucerne and Berne.
+Among the most famous and beautiful markets are the ones in Basel, Lucerne and Berne.
 These 3 cities are all within 1 hour by train from each other, so one can easily visit them in 2 days.
-Other markets are held in Montreux, Lausanne, Geneva and Zurich as well as in many smaller villages all around Switzerland.
+Another renown Christmas market is in Montreux.
+And also Zurich, Lausanne or Geneva as well as many smaller villages all around Switzerland have markets which are well worth a visit.

 Christmas Market Basel